isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1285.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs
+Up to Consists of digital welding machines (hardware) and management software Current adjusting range: minimally +/- 150A
+Option: air-cooled MIG/MAG torch, air-cooled TIG torch, wire feeder, wireless control box% for non-SMEs

 ### Things to Note
-Consists of digital welding machines (hardware) and management software Current adjusting range: minimally +/- 150A
-Option: air-cooled MIG/MAG torch, air-cooled TIG torch, wire feeder, wireless control box
+N.A.

 ### Contact Information
 N.A.